Property planning

 FAQ

-Residential purchase taxes use bands.
-Different slices of the price are taxed at different rates, which is why the effective rate is usually lower than the top marginal rate reached.
+No. Residential property taxes are normally banded, so different slices of the purchase price are taxed at different rates.
+That is why the effective rate can be lower than the highest rate reached.

 Last updated: